intermine/im-docs/docs/database/data-sources/custom/index.rst

 Versions
 ~~~~~~~~~~~

-The "version" provided for each source has to match the version of the JAR you create.
-The version is set in your `bio/sources/build.gradle` file.
-If you do not provide a version in the project XML file, the default InterMine version will be used for the build -- which won't likely match your local version.
+The "version" provided for each source has to match the version of your data parser, e.g. you would want to set `version=1.2.3` for your source `bio-source-mysource-1.2.3.jar`.
+If you do not provide a version in the project XML file, the default InterMine version will be used.

 See :doc:`/database/data-sources/versions` for details.